cikqurratuaini-svg/Eazycart-Showcase/README.md

-# eazycart-showcase
+# EazyCart 🛒

-EazyCart is a lightweight, PHP-based e-commerce web application designed to provide a seamless and secure shopping experience.
-From initial user onboarding to secure payment processing and receipt generation, EazyCart simplifies the online shopping journey
+**EazyCart** is a lightweight, PHP-based e-commerce web application designed to provide a seamless and secure shopping experience.
+From initial user onboarding to secure payment processing and receipt generation, EazyCart simplifies the online shopping journey.

+---

+## 🚀 Key Functionalities

+This core system architecture is divided into clear, modular components:

+*   **User Onboarding & Security**
+    *   `signin.php`: User can sign in to their account.
+    *   `signup.php`: User can sign up for a new account.
+*   **Product Discovery**
+    *   `homepage.php`: User can search, browse products and get the result on the homepage.
+*   **Payment & Transaction Processing**
+    *   `payment_authorization.php`: User can authorize their payment.
+    *   `payment_receipt.php`: User can get and view their transaction receipt.
+---

+## 🛠️ Tech Stack

+*   **Frontend:** HTML5, CSS3, JavaScript
+*   **Backend:** PHP
+*   **Database:** MySQL

+---

+## 📥 Getting Started

+To run this project locally, follow these steps:

+### Prerequisites
+*   A local web server environment (e.g., **XAMPP**)
+*   PHP (version 7.4 or higher recommended)
+*   MySQL Database

+### Installation

+1. Move the project to your server directory (`D:\xampp\htdocs\eazycart1`).
+2. Open phpMyAdmin (`http://localhost/phpmyadmin`) and create a database named `eazycart1`.
+3. Import your product and user SQL tables.
+4. Start Apache and MySQL in your XAMPP Control Panel.
+5. Navigate to `http://localhost/eazycart1/signin.php` in your browser.

+🔒 Repository Note
+This is a public showcase repository for EazyCart.
+The source code is kept in a private repository for security and intellectual property protection.
+If you are an employer or evaluator and would like access to the complete codebase, please contact me directly